adamdjbrett/relcfp/about.md

 ---

 ## About
 RELCFP is a religious studies call for papers repository.
-Submissions welcomed.
+[Submissions welcomed](/submission/).
+Our email is relcfp at relcfp dot com.

 ## ACREL
 #acrel is a hashtag that stands for “the academic study of religion.”
 It was developed by religious studies scholars as a way of keeping track of the field (discipline ?) online.
 Follow #acrel on [twitter](https://twitter.com/search?q=%23acrel "#acrel on Tumblr") or [tumblr](https://www.tumblr.com/tagged/acrel "#acrel on Tumblr").
 Thank you to @[burnidge](https://twitter.com/burnidge) for coining [#acrel](https://twitter.com/search?q=%23acrel&f=live "#acrel").